 Heartburn, or acid reflux, affects 5 million Canadians at least once each week.
 The painful condition, which happens when stomach acid creeps back up where it doesn’t belong, can affect sleep and focus throughout the day.

 Wondering how to stop heartburn pain naturally?
-Thankfully, there are plenty of remedies to cool that throat fire without medication.
-Check out these five quick ways to relieve heartburn:
+Thankfully, plenty of remedies can cool the burn without medication.

 1. Fruits and vegetables

 3. Chewing gum

 Saliva production helps alleviate any acid trying to work its way up.
 Pop a piece of cinnamon or fruit-flavoured gum after a spicy meal, and it should help without needing to rely on using an antacid.
 Avoid peppermint and spearmint-flavoured gums, which can increase stomach acid production in some people.

 4. Chill out on the booze and cigarettes

 These two vices combined are a sure way to set your throat on fire.
 Nix the cigs, and if you’re out with the boys for a few pints, switch to water before you head home to help settle that gut before bed.